-Packaging is undoubtedly one of the infuriating conundrums of modern times.
-Because for all the positive noise and good intentions, there are simply no instant, off-the-shelf solutions for companies like us, that need to maximize shelf life and survive getting the product to store or delivered to your home.
+Packaging is undoubtedly one of the infuriating conundrums of modern times, because for all the positive noise and good intentions, there are simply no instant, off-the-shelf solutions for companies like us, as that need to maximise shelf life and survive getting the product to store or delivered to your home.

 Would we ever consider jars, tins, pots or cardboard tubes?

 A strategy that involves importing fresh air and having empty, non-stacking packaging made from glass or metal arriving on our doorstep is clearly ‘flawed’ thinking; since we’d simply be swapping out landfill for larger (and equally unpalatable) carbon emissions.

 Dependable cardboard and metal would still require a plastic bag, so once again there’s no obvious environmental gains to be made, because at this very moment in time, even simple cardboard tubes aren’t recycled?